I have to share this because there is a strong message here.

 I wasn’t looking for attention but a couple of the people that I helped found a news crew close by and told them what I had done.
 I’m posting it here not because I want your thanks but because I want you to see the smiles that kindness creates.
 To view the video, simply click here.

-May we all be blessed in 2014.
-Make it great!
+May we all be blessed all the time!